AdvDebug/AntiCrack-DotNet/README.md

 # AntiCrack DotNet
-A C# Project which Contains some Anti-Cracking, anti memory injection techniques, etc. (also feel free to open an issue for adding additional anti-debugging features, etc)
+A C# Project which Contains some Anti-Cracking, anti memory injection techniques, etc. (also feel free to open an issue for adding additional anti-debugging features, etc) with syscall support.

 ![Damn](https://github.com/AdvDebug/AntiCrack-DotNet/assets/90452585/db8a12aa-b3c6-47db-bb72-6db6894567c7)

 ## Anti Debugging
-* GetForegroundWindow (looks for bad active window names to check if it's a known debugger)
+* NtUserGetForegroundWindow (looks for bad active window names to check if it's a known debugger)

 * Debugger.IsAttached